Why was ancient Sparta always ruled by two kings at the same time?

 The Romans reorganized the Peloponnese into the province of Achaea, and Sparta was reduced to the status of a Roman provincial city.

-Its unique political institutions, including the dual kingship, were dismantled in favor of Roman administrative structures.
+Its unique political institutions, including the dual kingship, were dismantled in favor of Roman administrative structures, although it did retain a degree of local autonomy.